Our Compassionate Birth Network

 Our Network Partners

-Network Partners are on the ground providing life-saving services and education in Bangladesh, Cameroon, Ecuador, Haiti, Indonesia, India, Mexico, Nepal, the Philippines and Uganda to minimize maternal and newborn mortality using a woman-centered model of care.
+Network Partners are on the ground providing life-saving services and education in Bangladesh, Cameroon, Ecuador, Guatemala, Haiti, Indonesia, India, Mexico, Nepal, the Philippines and Uganda to minimize maternal and newborn mortality using a woman-centered model of care.
 Our goal is to expand the circle of Partners to as many countries and communities as possible in the next 5 years.

 More than half of participating Partners have been on the front lines of disaster relief during humanitarian crises, staffing large refugee encampments and after major natural disasters affecting already-vulnerable communities on every continent where we work.